dogma-dart/dogma-convert/README.md

 - Implicit (de)serialization of PODOs based on coding conventions.
 - Explicit (de)serialization of PODOs using metadata annotations.
 - Fully customizable (de)serialization behavior.
-- Mirrors based implementation for fast iteration during development.
-- Code generation to remove dependencies on mirrors.
+- Support for immutable views over models.

 ## Installation
 Currently the Dogma Data library is in a pre-release state and should be installed as a git dependency.